 - Register as a developer or for the Public Beta program.

-- Once you’ve completed the step above, you’ll be able to download the Public Beta Access Utility (or Developer Beta Access Utility) from Apple’s website.
+- Once you’ve completed the step above, you can download the Public Beta Access Utility (or Developer Beta Access Utility) from Apple’s website.

 - You may need to enroll your Mac.
 To check if your Mac is enrolled, open ‘System Preferences > Software Updates‘ (on earlier versions of MacOS, App Store).
 If your Mac is enrolled, you’ll see “Your computer is set up to receive beta software updates.“

-- Once the Beta Access Utility is installed, the ‘Software Update‘ tool will open and start downloading the beta version.
+- Once the Beta Access Utility is installed, the ‘Software Update‘ tool will open and download the beta version.
 (If you’re on an older version of macOS, you’ll be redirected to a Monterey page in the Mac App Store – you won’t see it if you’re not registered and running the access utility.)
-Click ‘Download‘ and wait while it downloads on your Mac.
-The download may take a while, as the file is larger than 5 GB, but you should be able to keep working while the download is taking place.
+Click ‘Download’ and wait while it downloads on your Mac.
+The download may take a while, as the file is more significant than 5 GB, but you should be able to keep working while the download is taking place.

 - Once the download is complete, your Mac will launch it.